 A few things to keep in mind when browsing pathway programs

-• You should speak to an academic adviser once you have secured a position in your pathway program to get advice on the best courses to take.
+- You should speak to an academic adviser once you have secured a position in your pathway program to get advice on the best courses to take.
 You may be able to credit some related courses over to your preferred program, thereby shortening the length of time you spend studying your preferred program.

-• To be eligible to transfer into the programs with an entry score threshold of 98+, you need to maintain consistently high grades throughout the year you study your pathway program.
+- To be eligible to transfer into the programs with an entry score threshold of 98+, you need to maintain consistently high grades throughout the year you study your pathway program.
 So, it’s important to choose a pathway program you’re interested in, to help set yourself up for success.

-Agriculture and animal sciences programs
+Agriculture and animal sciences tertiary studies pathway to university

 If you’re worried you won’t get the ATAR you need to get into UQ’s Bachelor of Veterinary Science (Honours), you could take a tertiary studies pathway and apply for the Bachelor of Veterinary Technology instead, which accepts a lower ATAR.
 After studying this program for a year, you can then apply to transfer into the Bachelor of Veterinary Science (Honours) using your university grades rather than your ATAR.

-Preferred program Suggested pathway program
+| Preferred program | Suggested pathway program |

-Bachelor of Veterinary Science (Honours) ATAR 98.25 Bachelor of Veterinary Technology ATAR 75
+| Bachelor of Veterinary Science (Honours) ATAR 99.7 | Bachelor of Veterinary Technology ATAR 77 |

-Architecture, design and urban planning programs
+Architecture, design and urban planning tertiary studies pathway to university

-Concerned you won’t get the ATAR you need to get into UQ’s Bachelor of Architectural Design?
-You could take a tertiary studies pathway and apply for the Bachelor of Regional and Town Planning instead, which accepts a lower ATAR.
-After studying this program for a year, you can then apply to transfer into the Bachelor of Architectural Design using your university grades rather than your ATAR.
+Concerned you won’t get the ATAR you need to get into UQ’s Bachelor of Architectural Design, Bachelor of Design or Bachelor of Urban Planning?
+You could take a tertiary studies pathway and apply for one of the suggested programs outlined below, all of which accept a lower ATAR.
+After studying one of these programs for a year, you can then apply to transfer into your preferred program using your university grades rather than your ATAR.

-Preferred program Suggested pathway program
+| Preferred program | Suggested pathway program |

-Bachelor of Architectural Design ATAR 84
+| Bachelor of Architectural Design ATAR 84 |

-Bachelor of Regional and Town Planning ATAR 80
+Bachelor of Urban Planning ATAR 80 |

-Arts, humanities and social sciences programs
+Arts, humanities and social sciences tertiary studies pathways to uni

 Unsure whether you’ll get the ATAR you need to get into UQ’s Bachelor of Advanced Humanities (Honours) or Bachelor of International Studies?
 You could take a tertiary studies pathway and apply for the Bachelor of Arts instead, which accepts a lower ATAR.
 After studying this program for a year, you can then apply to transfer into the Bachelor of Advanced Humanities (Honours) or Bachelor of International Studies using your university grades rather than your ATAR.

-Preferred program Suggested pathway program
+| Preferred program | Suggested pathway program |

-Bachelor of Advanced Humanities (Honours) ATAR 90* Bachelor of Arts ATAR 70
+| Bachelor of Advanced Humanities (Honours) ATAR 90* | Bachelor of Arts ATAR 70*** |

-Bachelor of International Studies ATAR 84** Bachelor of Arts ATAR 70
+| Bachelor of International Studies ATAR 82** | Bachelor of Arts ATAR 70*** |

 Notes